mecha2k/ml-algorithm-trading-2nd/master/README.md

 All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
 There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.

-## Installation and Data Sources
+## Installation, data sources and bug reports

+The code examples rely on a wide range of Python libraries from the data science and finance domains.
+To facilitate installation, we use [Docker](https://www.docker.com/get-started) to provide containerized [conda](https://docs.conda.io/en/latest/) environments.

+> Update April 2021: with the update of [Zipline](https://zipline.ml4trading.io), it is no longer necessary to use Docker.
+The installation instructions now refer to OS-specific environment files that should simplify your running of the notebooks.

+> Update Februar 2021: code sample release 2.0 updates the conda environments provided by the Docker image to Python 3.8, Pandas 1.2, and TensorFlow 1.2, among others; the Zipline backtesting environment with now uses Python 3.6.

-- For instructions on using a Docker image or setting up various `conda` environments to install the packages used in the notebooks, see [here](installation/README.md).
+- The [installation](installation/README.md) directory contains detailed instructions on setting up and using a Docker image to run the notebooks.
+It also contains configuration files for setting up various `conda` environments and install the packages used in the notebooks directly on your machine if you prefer (and, depending on your system, are prepared to go the extra mile).
-- To download and preprocess many of the data sources used in this book see [create_datasets](data/create_datasets.ipynb).
+- To download and preprocess many of the data sources used in this book, see the instructions in the [README](data/README.md) file alongside various notebooks in the [data](data) directory.

+> If you have any difficulties installing the environments, downloading the data or running the code, please raise a **GitHub issue** in the repo ([here](https://github.com/stefan-jansen/machine-learning-for-trading/issues)).
+Working with GitHub issues has been described [here](https://guides.github.com/features/issues/).

+> **Update**: You can download the **[algoseek](https://www.algoseek.com)** data used in the book [here](https://www.algoseek.com/ml4t-book-data.html).
+See instructions for preprocessing in [Chapter 2](02_market_and_fundamental_data/02_algoseek_intraday/README.md) and an intraday example with a gradient boosting model in [Chapter 12](12_gradient_boosting_machines/10_intraday_features.ipynb).

+> **Update**: The [figures](figures) directory contains color versions of the charts used in the book.

-# Chapter Summary
+# Outline & Chapter Summary

 The [book](https://www.amazon.com/Machine-Learning-Algorithmic-Trading-alternative/dp/1839217715?pf_rd_r=GZH2XZ35GB3BET09PCCA&pf_rd_p=c5b6893a-24f2-4a59-9d4b-aff5065c90ec&pd_rd_r=91a679c7-f069-4a6e-bdbb-a2b3f548f0c8&pd_rd_w=2B0Q0&pd_rd_wg=GMY5S&ref_=pd_gw_ci_mcx_mr_hp_d) has four parts that address different challenges that arise when sourcing and working with market, fundamental and alternative data sourcing, developing ML solutions to various predictive tasks in the trading context, and designing and evaluating a trading strategy that relies on predictive signals generated by an ML model.